-The values for real cost of equity for 2013 (by way of example) can be derived from the equity beta multiplied by the market risk premium and added to the real risk-free rate.
+The values for real cost of equity for 2014 (by way of example) can be derived from the equity beta multiplied by the market risk premium and added to the real risk-free rate.

-Taking into account that the calculated real cost of equity is sensitive to the inflation rate, and that regulatory schemes can include risk-free rate update mechanisms, CEER finds that:
+Taking into account that the calculated real cost of equity is sensitive to the inflation rate, CEER finds that:

-• The real cost of equity calculated on the basis of the original beta is between just under 3% and 8% for the electricity sector and between over 1% and almost 9% for the gas sector (on average across 24 European countries1).
-If outliers are excluded, the value of the real cost of equity will be 5% to 7% for electricity and gas companies alike.
+- The real cost of equity calculated on the basis of the original beta is between 3% and 8% for the electricity sector and between 1% and 9% for the gas sector (on average across 24 European countries.
+If outliers are excluded, the value of the real cost of equity will be 5% to 7% for electricity and gas companies alike. - The regulatory framework, especially with respect to the remuneration of the RAB, can also influence the level of the rate of return.